Skip to content

 Not everyone wants or can take a scenic flight.
 Along the Panamericana, there are observation towers.
 From there, you can see some lines and figures from an elevated position.

-This view doesn't replace a flight, but it offers a cheaper and calmer impression.
-Especially when time is limited, the tower can be useful.
+This view does not replace a flight.
+However, it offers a cheaper and quieter impression.
+Especially when time is short, the tower can be useful.

 Museums and archaeological sites in the vicinity also help with understanding.
 If you only fly over the lines, you see a lot.
 If you also read, you understand more.